lin9x/AV-Sepformer/README.md

 ```

 If you want to train other audio-visual speech separation systems, AV-ConvTasNet and MuSE is available in our repo.
 Just turn to the run_[system].py and config/[system].yaml to train your own model.

+# References
+The data preparation follow the operation in [MuSE](https://arxiv.org/abs/2010.07775) Github Repository.